 Scandinavia-based publisher Schibsted has gone further, delegating some curation tasks to AI-driven algorithms, with semi-automated front pages for titles like Aftenposten and VG.
 The aim of its ‘Curate Project’ is to replicate the workflow of front-page editors to ‘free up time for more creative tasks’.20 Though some respondents worry that AI could be used by unscrupulous owners to drive further job cuts, most were optimistic that it would ultimately benefit journalism.

 It is a gift, offering us economic benefit and efficiency.
 It doesn’t replace journalists.
 It allows journalists to return to their primary function of breaking stories, uncovering facts, and delivering the news.

 –National newspaper editor, Canada

 For others, AI is opening up new opportunities.
-Automated language translation, subtitling, and improved synthesised voice technology has enabled the BBC to relaunch its Japanese video service with minimal human intervention.21 News agencies are focused more on turning financial and sports data into automated stories, expanding the speed and range of their output.
+The BBC has experimented with automated language translation, and improved synthesised voice technology in developing its Japanese video service, though the live output is currently produced manually.21 News agencies are focused more on turning financial and sports data into automated stories, expanding the speed and range of their output.
 The BBC used similar techniques to publish 689 semi-automated local stories in just a few hours on election night (December 2019) while the Guardian published its first automated story on Australian election funding in 2019.
 News agencies and business publications like Bloomberg and the Wall Street Journal have been using AI to quickly produce stories on company earnings and are looking for other ways to drive commercial benefits of data at scale:

 We are at the forefront of automating news stories for machine-driven trading.
 We are also an industry leader with our propensity paywall, that can adjust to the likelihood of a reader converting to a subscriber.